This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Can I move Potatoes In Containers

 If they are on the ground, you cannot do this.
-Also, you can move them about if you want the space for something else, even freeing up beds and putting them on a patio where you wouldn’t normally be able to grow such a crop.
+Also, you can move them about if you want the space for something else, even freeing up beds and putting them on a patio where you wouldn’t usually be able to grow such a crop.

 Harvesting Potatoes From Containers